postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

   client supports the server-advertised `PLAIN` and `LOGIN` mechanisms.
   `VACATION_SMTP_PASSWORD` can supply the password to the process without storing it in the file and takes precedence over `smtp.password`.
+- `message.recipient_delimiter`: optional override for the value inherited from PostfixAdmin.
+- `message.no_vacation_pattern`: optional regular-expression fragment for To addresses that must never trigger a Vacation reply.
+- `message.custom_noreply_pattern` and `message.noreply_pattern`: enable and
+  define an additional sender exclusion pattern.
+- `message.default_noreply_pattern`: optional override for the built-in protection against bounce, daemon, list, owner, and request addresses.
+Omit it to retain the built-in expression; an explicitly empty value disables that protection and is not recommended.
 - `logging.syslog`: `true`; reserved for production processing
 - `logging.level`: `info`; reserved for production processing